Keep “yo-self” Dry!

 Fast forward six months and it has seen some abuse.
 From canoeing, boat and beach trips and my favorite “mud runs” it has not let me down.
 Post mud run I filled it with soaking wet and filthy sneakers and clothes and “reverse”tested its intended purpose.
 After a three hour drive home not an ounce of water leaked out.
 I simply hosed out the inside turned it inside out and hung to dry.

-I have thrown it on the rocks on river banks, flung it into the bed of by truck and even used it has a pillow and it still is holding together nicely.
+I have thrown it on the rocks on river banks, flung it into the bed of by truck and even used it has a pillow and it still the cool sleeping bags I had.
 I have had quite a few questions asked about it too, because it looks cool.
 If you are a sailor, kayaker, adventurer or just don’t want to worry about your stuff if you get caught in the rain this simple waterproof bag is worth every penny.Bag